jha14/HPA_cell_line/README.md

 Codes can be run starting from the main R script file.

-Data to reproduce the results in the manuscript can be found here:
+Data for reproducing the results in the manuscript can be found here:

 https://doi.org/10.5281/zenodo.7405014